Skip to Main Content

 • Otherwise, take steps to improve your credit score before applying for refinancing to give yourself the best shot at qualifying for competitive loan terms.

-Struggling to afford your monthly vehicle payment?
-Refinancing may lower your payment or get you a better interest rate.
-However, refinancing with bad credit is more of a challenge.
-It doesn’t always result in savings.
-If you can’t find a better rate with refinance lenders, consider alternatives to refinancing.
+If you’re looking to save on your monthly budget, auto loan refinancing may lower your payment or get you a better interest rate.
+However, refinancing with bad credit is more of a challenge and it doesn’t always result in savings.
+If your credit still needs some work and you can’t find a better rate with refinance lenders, consider alternatives to refinancing.

 How to refinance a car loan with bad credit

 If you already have a car loan with bad credit and interest rates have decreased since you purchased your vehicle, or you absolutely need a lower payment, refinancing could be worthwhile.
-Just like shopping for a new or used car, the refinancing process involves research.
+However, you should compare the pros and cons of refinancing before you decide.
+Just like shopping for a new or used car, the process to refinance a car loan with bad credit involves research.

 Review your credit score and report to avoid any surprises before you start shopping for a new loan.
 If you notice any inaccurate or outdated information, file disputes promptly with the credit bureaus — Experian, TransUnion or Equifax — reporting the incorrect data.